arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/1_structs.md

 to disk.
 This option is only present for the MMFiles storage engine.

 @RESTSTRUCT{numberOfShards,collection_info,integer,optional,}
-The number of shards of the collection; *Cluster specific attribute.*
+The number of shards of the collection. _(cluster only)_

 @RESTSTRUCT{shardKeys,collection_info,array,optional,string}
-contains the names of document attributes that are used to determine the target shard for documents; *Cluster specific attribute.*
+contains the names of document attributes that are used to determine the target shard for documents. _(cluster only)_

 @RESTSTRUCT{replicationFactor,collection_info,integer,optional,}
-contains how many copies of each shard are kept on different DBServers.; *Cluster specific attribute.*
+contains how many copies of each shard are kept on different DBServers.
+_(cluster only)_

 @RESTSTRUCT{writeConcern,collection_info,integer,optional,}
 determines how many copies of each shard are required to be